int19h/jbomohi/dict/i'au/comments.md

 Provisionally moved it to UI6. i'au really defies classification, but what is currently in UI6 seems to as well, so perhaps it has a home there.

+## 2015-05-13T12:21:50Z — spheniscine (comment 1841, on definition 66004, in reply to 1839)

+Re: Reconsidering sub-selma'o

+Maybe it could share a sub-selma'o with two more UI-cmavo for attitudinal scope modification; essentially specialized quotation marks, to explicitly arbitrarily define the scope of the UI-cmavo.
+I've not decided what words to allocate to it yet; they shall henceforth be provisionally represented by BAS (begin attitudinal scope) and EAS (end attitudinal scope).

+(A plain reading of {bu'o}'s definition may appear to serve this purpose, hence my initial categorization of i'au in UI7, but its use in the CLL doesn't corroborate this; rather it means "This is how I'm starting to feel / continuing to feel / not feeling anymore".)

+Unlike i'au, I don't expect BAS/EAS to be used very often, as it is often unnatural to specify one's emotions so explicitly and with forethought.
+However it could be useful for invocations, manifestos, lectures, and monologues, where one may craft a long speech of the form "I hope for all these things: (BAS [a'o]) XXX, YYY, ZZZ.
+(EAS)".

+Additionally, since UI-cmavo aren't only used for emotions, it could also potentially be used for things like asking a complex question of the type "is all the following true?" using (BAS [xu] XXX YYY ZZZ EAS).

+To conserve cmavo space though, perhaps like bu'o, EAS can simply be BAS + nai.